 NordVPN vs. ExpressVPN: Apps

 ExpressVPN has apps for all the major OSes — Android, iOS, Linux, macOS and Windows.
 The company also provides apps that are specifically for Amazon Kindle and Nook HD e-readers, and Amazon Fire tablets.
-And it has apps for smart TVs that run Android TV, and for the Amazon streaming devices (Fire Stick, Fire TV, Fire TV Cube).
-You can even use ExpressVPN through a browser extension for Chrome or Firefox, and firmware customized for use on the ExpressVPN network that can be installed on 11 router models by ASUS, Linksys and Netgear.
+And it has apps for smart TVs that run Android TV, and for Amazon streaming devices (Fire Stick, Fire TV, Fire TV Cube).
+You can even use ExpressVPN through a browser extension for Chrome, Edge or Firefox, and firmware customized for use on the ExpressVPN network that can be installed on 11 router models by ASUS, Linksys and Netgear.

 NordVPN has apps for Android, Android TV, iOS, Linux, macOS and Windows, and extensions for Chrome and Firefox.